-The small Alpine country of Switzerland is the quintessential winter getaway—how could it not be?
+The small Alpine country of Switzerland is the quintessential winter holiday getaway—how could it not be?
 At the heart of the Alps, Switzerland has had time to perfect the art of winter.
-It's more than a season; it's a bonafide lifestyle replete with everything you'd expect: cozy chalets, hot chocolate by the fireplace and, of course, winter sports galore.
+It's more than a season; it's a bonafide lifestyle replete with everything you'd expect: cozy chalets overlooking mountain peaks, hot chocolate by the fireplace and, of course, winter sports galore.
 The lowland cities transform into genuine winter wonderlands twinkling with street lights and Christmas markets emanating the smell of mulled wine, roasted nuts and pop-up fondue bars.
 Meanwhile, the Alpine towns and villages provide some of the best skiing, snowboarding and other winter activities in the world—all set amongst the inimitable and awe-inspiring snowy peaks that Switzerland is famous for.

 This guide will introduce you to the best things to do in Switzerland in winter—ski resorts, outdoor activities, festivals, sporting events and more—all of which Journy can help you discover with customized trip planning to ensure you live out your postcard-perfect wintertime dream-come-true.